Giants Vs Angels Prediction, Odds, Pick

 Final Giants-Angels Prediction & Pick

-The lean is to the Giants, but we don't trust Landen Roupp as a starting pitcher.
+The lean is to the Giants, but we don't have total confidence in either starting pitcher.
 Wait for a live play here.

 Final Giants-Angels Prediction & Pick: Giants moneyline